South Carolina Foreign LLC Registration & Certificate of Authority Guide

 6. Date business activity began or will begin in South Carolina

-7. Certificate of Good Standing (also called Certificate of Existence or Status) issued by the formation jurisdiction
+7. Certificate of Good Standing (also called Certificate of Existence or Status) issued by the your home state

 1. Must include LLC, L.L.C., or "Limited Liability Company"